NCPlayz/College-Work/2-Processing/NOTES.md

 | `char`    | Represents a singular character.                                    | `'H'`             |

 > The difference between `float` and `double` is that with `float` the value is stored in memory as 32 bits,
-> whereas with `double the value is stored in memory as 64 bits.
-This means that a `double` can store much more information than`float`.
+> whereas with `double`, the value is stored in memory as 64 bits.
+This means that a `double` can store much more information than a `float`.
 >
 > We can get away with using only `double` for now.